You can buy MetroCards by using a MetroCard ticket machine, which are in most subway stations.

 Employers: Obtain information regarding NYC’s 2019 Commuter Benefits Law

 Each month, our Mobile Sales Service Centers travel around the five boroughs, making regularly scheduled stops at senior citizen centers, shopping centers, and along major bus routes.
 They are staffed with customer services representatives who are happy to answer questions and help with any MetroCard issues you might have.

-Note: Because of the pandemic, sales buses and vans are not making credit card or cash transactions.
-You can still transfer value from a Reduced-Fare MetroCard.
+Note: Sales buses and vans are not making credit card transactions.
+You can still buy a MetroCard using cash or transfer value from a Reduced-Fare MetroCard.